emarsden/dash-mpd-cli/doc/src/container.md

 This step is not necessary on Linux.

-You can then fetch the container image (currently around 220 MB, though this depends on the architecture) from the GitHub container registry `ghcr.io` and save it to your local disk for later
-use:
+To download some content from an MPD manifest:

 > [!NOTE]
 >
-> **Fetch the container image**
->
-> ```shell
-> podman pull ghcr.io/emarsden/dash-mpd-cli
-> ```

-Then to download some content from an MPD manifest:

-> [!NOTE]
->
 > **Run dash-mpd-cli in the container**
 >
 > ```shell
-> podman run --rm --tty --tz=local -v .:/content ghcr.io/emarsden/dash-mpd-cli https://example.com/manifest.mpd
+> podman run --rm --read-only --tty --tz=local -v .:/content ghcr.io/emarsden/dash-mpd-cli https://example.com/manifest.mpd
 > ```

 This should save the media to a file named something like `example.com_manifest.mp4` 💪 (you can change this name by adding `-o foo.mp4` after the URL).
-It will remove the container image from your local storage once the download is finished (`--rm`) and will use a terminal to show a progress bar (`--tty`).
+It will remove the container image from your local storage once the download is finished (`--rm`), will use a terminal to show a progress bar (`--tty`), and not allow writing to the local container image (`--read-only`).

+The first time you run this, it will fetch the container image (currently around 220 MB, though this depends on the architecture) from the GitHub container registry `ghcr.io` and save it to your local disk for later use.

 If you want your local copy of the container image to be **updated if a newer one is available** from the registry, add `--pull=newer`:

 ```
-podman run --rm --tty --tz=local --pull=newer \
+podman run --rm --read-only --tty --tz=local --pull=newer \
   -v .:/content \
   ghcr.io/emarsden/dash-mpd-cli \
   -v <MPD-URL> -o foo.mp4
 ```

-If you don’t use the `--rm` argument, you can later delete the image if you no longer need it using `podman image rm` with the image id shown by `podman images`, as illustrated below:
+You can later delete the image from your local storage if you no longer need it using `podman image rm` with the image id shown by `podman images`, as illustrated below:

 > [!NOTE]
 >